spiral/docs/docs/en/testing/start.md

 multiple objects, or even a full HTTP request to a JSON endpoint.
 These tests provide more comprehensive coverage of your application and give you greater confidence that it is functioning as intended.

-The Spiral framework provides the `spiral/testing` package to help developers with the testing of their application.
+Spiral provides the `spiral/testing` package to help developers with the testing of their application.
 This package offers a variety of helper methods that can simplify the process of writing tests for Spiral applications.

 ## Configuration